 Natalie talked us through the new collection and told us all about the work that GHD are doing with Little Princess Trust, collecting hair donations to make wigs for children suffering from cancer related hair-loss.
 In light of this, the new collection’s how-to content focuses on shorter hairstyles.
 My hair is no where near long enough for hair donation, unfortunately, but I’m almost tempted to

 have the chop anyway just so I can style these beautiful trends.

+You can purchase the new GHD Pink Blush Collection on GHD stands and online.
 Prices vary but each product includes a donation to a Cancer Research Charity.